 Finally, Linda Hanna from Essex updated us on the University’s learner analytics project [Periscope recording from about 36:00 mins in] She discussed some of the current issues around student support, the multiple systems available and what Essex is doing to try to integrate these – with their business school leading the way in providing better data to academics who are supporting students: some useful lessons for institutions embarking on a similar journey.

 After coffee, Kieron Stanley and his colleagues from Aston discussed the many aspects of their own institutional learning analytics project.
-Unfortunately the Periscope recording of that session didn’t work.
-I’ll upload the slides here when I get them.
+Unfortunately the Periscope recording of that session didn’t work but the slides (pptx 794Kb) are available.

 Our next meeting will be on 23rd Nov at the University of Greenwich.
 Hope to see you there!